'It's Like A Nightmare': Options Dwindle For Renters Facing Economic Distress

 An extra $600 a week in unemployment benefits for eligible people is set to expire at the end of July, for instance.

-In March, Elaine Slikkerveer lost her job teaching art for a nonprofit in Reno, Nev., a result of the coronavirus pandemic.
-Now, the single mother of two is struggling to pay the rent and has had to consider uprooting her family from the condo they rented for 10 years.
+In March, Elaine Slikkerveer lost her job teaching art for a nonprofit in Reno, Nev., as a result of the coronavirus pandemic.
+Now, the single mother of two is struggling to pay the rent and has had to consider uprooting her family from the condo they've rented for 10 years.

-"I have anxiety, I can't sleep," 51-year-old Slikkerveer says.
+"I have anxiety.
+I can't sleep," 51-year-old Slikkerveer says.

-In order to make her April and May rent, she stopped making payments on other bills, used her government relief checks, and dug into her savings.
+To make her April and May rent, she stopped making payments on other bills, used her government relief checks and dug into her savings.
 When she reached out to her landlord to discuss June rent, she says that he was not understanding and insisted she needed to pay.

 Last week, Slikkerveer's landlord, John Burkett, told NPR: "I sympathize with Elaine's current situation and am working with her to ease the stress," adding that "rental income is my only income so this is definitely putting a burden on me as well."